1 9 7 3 – 1 9 7 6 (Australia)

 His segments as Norman in What’s On In Wollongong became one of the most popular parts of the Aunty Jack Show, and Norman appeared on the Aunty Jack Sings Wollongong album, along with McDonald’s other character, Kid Eager.

 McDonald was never afraid to make Gunston the fall guy; The sap who always managed to send himself up while doing the same to those around him.
 Norman’s real talent was in being able to bamboozle and confound his interview subjects – who were inevitably either dumbstruck or caught on and joined in all the fun.

 Crashing press conferences guerilla-style, he left touring stars including Burt Reynolds (“How’s your mum, Debbie?”), Warren Beatty (“Did Carly Simon write that song about you, The Impossible Dream?”’) and Kiss (“Which one of you is the construction worker?”) bewildered.

 Another of Norman’s specialities was musical satire, and he managed to carve quite a musical career for himself in the 70s pop scene in Australia.

 In the 80s McDonald “retired” the Gunston character in order to concentrate on his movie acting career, and on the superb ABC sitcom series, Mother and Son with the late great Ruth Cracknell.

-In the midst of reviving Gunston for a new series of The Norman Gunston Show in 1993, Garry McDonald suffered a much-publicised nervous breakdown and not much has been seen of the comb-over kid since.
+In the midst of reviving Gunston for a new series of The Norman Gunston Show in 1993, McDonald suffered a much-publicised breakdown and not much has been seen of the comb-over kid since.